Skip to content | Accessibility Information

 Production 2

-This unit provides further opportunities for students to develop their work in front of a public audience.
+This module provides further opportunities for students to develop their work in front of a public audience.
 Play choices tend to be more ensemble in nature and this challenges the students to collaborate in the telling of a story and to call on the ensemble skills of the first year.
-Again, each play rehearses on a full-time basis for 5 weeks and performs over one week.
-Students work alongside a team that includes a production manager, wardrobe supervisor, stage manager, professional designers, lighting designers and other technical staff.
-Each production is fully realised and performed in the new Theatre before a paying audience and invited guests from the profession.
+Each play rehearses on a full-time basis for 4 weeks and performs over one week.
+Each production is fully realised and performed in the Theatre before a paying audience and invited guests from the profession.

-In this unit, students will create a piece of work, which may involve devising, directing, writing or choreographing a piece of theatre, tv, radio or film – a project that will involve actors but in which the student themselves is unlikely to act.
+In this module, students will create a piece of work, which may involve devising, directing, writing or choreographing a piece of theatre, tv, radio or film – a project that will involve actors but in which the student themselves is unlikely to act.
 They will be supervised by a member of staff but the emphasis will be on independent study and rehearsals.
 Supervisors will expect to be regularly included on the development of the work and invited in to rehearsals.
-Students will be expected to undertake a wide range of research in developing this work.

 Assessment Methods